-Christians can be Christians anywhere, and God can provide through many sources.

 God Provides in Old Age

 Some people are able to carry out their stewardship over the things God has given them to the very end of their lives.
-Their health continues. their mind stays strong, and they may be able to leave to their children resources that will serve as an extension of God's provision even after they are gone.
+Their health continues, their mind stays strong, and they may be able to leave to their children resources that will serve as an extension of God's provision even after they are gone.
 For some of us, however, age, health, and the decay of the mind may lead us to a stage in old age when our choices once again are limited.
-Jesus told Peter, "when you are old, you will

-stretch out your hands, and another will gird you and carry you where you do not wish" (John 21:18b).
+Jesus told Peter, "when you are old, you will stretch out your hands, and another will gird you and carry you where you do not wish"

+(John 21:18b).
 What Jesus said to Peter in reference to the manner of his death (John 21:19), becomes true for many as age returns us to a state of dependency.
-Others may have to care for us, tell us where to live, dress us, clean us, and provide for us when (as in childhood) we cannot provide for ourselves.
+Others may have to care for us, tell us where to live, dress us, clean us, and provide for us when (as in childhood) we can no longer provide for ourselves.

-Whatever our condition in old age, for all who live it is only for a few short years of our life that we are given a stewardship.
+Whatever our condition in old age, for all of us it is only for a few short years that we are given a stewardship.
 We are never truly masters of our lives.
 We have the responsibility to act as vehicles of God's provision to others.
 If we become disillusioned with God because others have failed in their stewardship, or consider it unfair that those we love have too quickly lost their ability to care for themselves, we may have misinterpreted this brief period of responsibility as if we were intended to be autonomous creatures in no need of God's provision.
-That is not who we are, or ever shall be!
-At every stage of life God is always behind the scenes offering the provisions necessary for our life here ultimately pointing us toward the eternal life He provides to those who seek Him.
-God's provision doesn't mean that we always get everything we want, or that we will be delivered from every trial.
-The ultimate focus of all of God's provision, and the highest provision He desires to offer to us lies in the age to come.
+That is not who we are, or were ever intended to be!
+At every stage of life God is always behind the scenes offering the provisions necessary for our life here, while ultimately pointing us toward the eternal life that He will provide to those who seek Him.
+God's provision doesn't mean we always get everything we want, or that we will be delivered from every trial.
+The ultimate focus of all of God's provision, and the highest provision He desires to give to us lies in the age to come.
 Eternal life is the final stage for the child of God and the greatest demonstration of God's eternal provision for us (cf. Rev. 21:4-5).
 Obedience to the gospel demonstrates a trust in God to provide for us through every stage of life.

-Faithful Sayings Issue 16.20 May 18, 2014

-4700 Andrews Ave.
-Amarillo TX 79106 806-352-2809 www.olsenpark.com

-Welcome Visitors

-We are so glad that you joined us today.
-Please come again.

-ISSUE

-BULLETIN OF THE OLSEN PARK CHURCH OF CHRIST FAITHFUL Sayings

-May 18, 2014

-Sunday: 9:30 AM 10:20 AM 6:00 PM

-Wednesday: 7:00 PM

-Elders:

-Pat Ledbetter Jeff Nunn Kyle Pope

-Deacons:

-Eddie Cook Steve Dixon Jack Langley Neil Ledbetter Brady McAlister Walker McAnear Lance Purcell Rusty Scott

-Evangelists:

-Kyle Pope Andrew Dow